Local SEO is important.

 The tool also provides a title summing up the area, like “Urban Elders” or “Aspiring A-Listers.”

-Don’t take content from other websites — even from your manufacturers — unless you’re using it as an attributed source or quote in your own original content.
+- Taking content from other websites.
+Avoid it — even from your manufacturers — unless you’re using it as an attributed source or quote in your own original content.

 Before the internet, it was easier for bad businesses to spin their branding and dupe customers.